api-platform/docs/distribution/index.md

 Your API Platform project is now 100% functional.
 Let's expose our own data model.
 Our bookshop API will start simple.
 It will be composed of a `Book` resource type and a `Review` one.

-Books have an id, an ISBN, a title, a description, an author, a publication date and are related to a list of reviews.
+Books have an ID, an ISBN, a title, a description, an author, a publication date and are related to a list of reviews.
-Reviews have an id, a rating (between 0 and 5), a body, an author, a publication date and are related to one book.
+Reviews have an ID, a rating (between 0 and 5), a body, an author, a publication date and are related to one book.

 Let's describe this data model as a set of Plain Old PHP Objects (POPO):